Home | About me | Contact | What's new | Privacy | Search

 Why is this road always under construction? / They just finished a project on this road and now they're starting another?

-Due to funding and resource availability as well as manageability, road work is often done in phases or sections.
+Due to funding and resource availability, as well as manageability, road work is often done in sections.
 So in some cases, it seems like a specific road has always been under construction, but in reality, different sections have been under construction and completed at different times over the course of many years, sometimes back-to-back, but often with breaks in between.
 Over time, however, all of that blurs together in one's memory giving the illusion of constant construction.

-Also, due to funding limitations, big projects often have to be done in phases.
+Also, big projects often have to be done in phases.
 For example, the first phase of a major freeway interchange project might relocate and improve the frontage roads.
 Then, after that is completed, the next phase might be to build the first few flyovers of the interchange.
 Then the next phase might be to widen the freeways through the interchange.
 Then finally the remainder of the interchange flyovers would be built.
 These projects might be done back-to-back, or overlap a bit, or maybe have gaps between them depending on funding availability.
 While this causes the overarching project to be dragged-out longer than anyone would like, it's often the best way to get it done as waiting until the entire thing could be fully-funded would increase the overall cost as construction costs tend to increase over time.

 Why don't contractors dedicate crews to projects?

-Some folks assert that there is just one construction crew that cycles around to all the various projects and that this is the cause of the work sites going dormant.
+Some folks assert that there is just one construction crew that cycles around to all the various projects and that this is the cause of work sites going dormant.
 First of all, there are lots of contractors that do road work, so not every project is done by the same contractor, and each project usually has several subcontractors.
 Each contractor has their own crews, so there's obviously not just one construction crew for everything.
-While most contractors work multiple jobs and do usually shift workers around those various jobs as needed, for the most part, they do try to schedule their crews and subcontractors so that all of their projects are worked on in some form nearly continuously.
-To be sure, there may be cases where a needed crew may be working on one project and not be immediately available for another when that project is ready for them.
+While most contractors work multiple jobs and do usually shift workers around those various jobs as needed, for the most part, they try to schedule their crews and subcontractors so that all of their projects are worked on in some form nearly continuously.
+To be sure, there may be cases where a needed crew may be delayed on one project and not be immediately available for another when that project is ready for them.
 When this happens, a contractor will often then try to do some other items on that project out-of-sequence with the crews they do have available if they can in order to keep the project progressing.
-It's actually in the contractor's financial interest to do so, not only to avoid delays that may result in penalties (see below), but also because they want to get the job completed so that they can move their crews and equipment on to the next paying job.
+It's actually in the contractor's financial interest to do so, not only to avoid delays that may result in penalties (see below), but also because they want to get the job completed so they can get paid and move their crews and equipment on to the next paying job.

 Why aren't projects worked-on 24 hours a day?